ScottLogic/blog/_posts/2026-04-13-open-source-is-not-one-size-fits-all-find-your-fit.md

 In 2011, I was working as a developer on a product that used Adobe Flex for its frontend.
 It was my first job after graduating in 2010.
 I was doing well—confident in my skills and comfortable in my role.

-At the same time, I saw some of my former batchmates contributing to open source projects and getting recognized for their work.
+At the same time, I saw some of my former classmates contributing to open source projects and getting recognized for their work.
 That world intrigued me.
-I wanted to be part of it.

 The first piece of advice I received was simple: *find something close to your work and your interests*.

-So I chose Apache Flex.
+So I chose [Apache Flex](https://flex.apache.org/).
 Adobe had just open-sourced Flex and donated it to the Apache Software Foundation.
 It felt like the perfect fit—it was the same technology I used every day.

 I joined the mailing list, excited and motivated to contribute.

 That excitement didn’t last long.
 Almost immediately, I was flooded with emails—threads full of experienced contributors discussing topics I barely understood.
-It felt like everyone was speaking a language I didn’t know.
 My confidence started to fade.
 The same person who felt capable at work suddenly felt completely out of place.

 Still, I pushed myself to pick up an issue that seemed simple.
 But once I started, I was lost.
 I didn’t know where to begin, and more importantly, I didn’t know where to ask for help.

-This wasn’t like my workplace, where there were clear roles—tech leads, architects, teammates I could turn to.
+This wasn’t like my workplace, where there were clear roles, teammates I could turn to.
 Here, everything felt unstructured and distant.

 I hesitated to ask questions on the mailing list.
 I didn’t want to sound inexperienced or “silly.”
 After struggling for quite some time, I managed to put together a fix and opened a pull request.
 And then… nothing.
 It wasn’t prioritized.
 There were bigger issues the maintainers were focusing on.

 I waited for feedback, but none came.
 Eventually, I gave up.
 I left the mailing list, stopped following the project, and never went back to that pull request again.

 ## Why it Failed?